 Lots of scientists have collected lots of data in this area, but different software system and measurement formats make it difficult for them to share data.
 The National Institutes of Health (NIH) created the Big Data to Knowledge (BD2K) program to help scientists use big data and data science in their research in an effort to glean more genetic information that might give disease insights.1

 There’s often disparity in how individuals respond to treatment.
 Part of that is because of genetics.
 Genes effect the numbers and types of receptors in the brain.
-They influence how quickly an individual’s body metabolizes a drug and how they respond to medications.
-Pharmacogenetics is the emerging science that will help health care providers improve treatment by tailoring it to an individual’s genetic makeup.1
+Genes that code for cytochrome enzymes in the liver (CYP variants) can influence how quickly an individual metabolizes a drug, which influences how they respond to medications and other substances.
+Pharmacogenetics is the emerging science that will help health care providers improve treatment by tailoring medications to an individual’s genetic makeup.1

 Overcoming Addiction and Finding Treatment